Lawyers Subscribe Here

 Peace bonds are often used in cases of family violence and stalking.
 Women use these to gain the upper hand in divorce.

-They include specific terms that may, for example, forbid the defendant from calling, contacting or visiting the applicant's home or workplace, forbid them from carrying firearms or ammunition, or require that they go to counseling.
+They include specific terms that may, for example, forbid the defendant from calling, contacting or visiting the applicant's home or workplace, forbid them from carrying firearms or ammunition, or require that they go to counselling.
 These are commonly used by women who want to divorce for profit, because getting them is easier than buying a coffee.

 Only a judge, Justice of the Peace, or a magistrate can issue a peace bond.
 If you live in Manitoba, Newfoundland, Nova Scotia, or Ontario you can apply directly for a peace bond at a Provincial Court.